swaptacular/swpt_login/README.md

 # which outgoing emails will be sent to users.
 Do not set
 # MAIL_USERNAME and MAIL_PASSWORD if the SMPT server does not require
 # username and password (you can also set them to empty strings).
-# MAIL_USE_SSL detemines whether SSL is required from the beginning,
+# MAIL_USE_SSL detemines whether SSL is required from the beginning
-# and MAIL_USE_TLS determines whether the STARTTLS extension should be
+# (default "False"), and MAIL_USE_TLS determines whether the STARTTLS
-# used after the connection to the mail server has bee established.
+# extension should be used after the connection to the mail server has
+# bee established (default "False").
 MAIL_SERVER=my-mail-server
 MAIL_PORT=25
 MAIL_DEFAULT_SENDER=Demo Debtors Agent <no-reply@example.com>